Please note, all identification needs to be valid i.e. the date on the identification must not have expired.

 1.1 The identification that candidates bring to their examination must bear the exact name that their examination has been booked under.
 If the name on a candidates’ identification does not match the name that their examination was booked under, they will not be allowed to sit.

-1.2 Candidates must show proof of their identity (other than the entry acknowledgement letter) to any ICM examination official who requests it.
+1.2 Candidates must show proof of their identity (other than the entry acknowledgement letter) to any IFMP examination official who requests it.
 Candidates must bring to the examination:

 - Personal identification, which includes a photograph (it must resemble your current appearance), name, and signature, and their confirmation letter;

-- Candidates who have recently changed their name need to refer to the ICM Name change policy.
+- Candidates who have recently changed their name need to refer to the IFMP Name change policy.